rabbe007/multiply-bitcoin/README-INSTRUCTIONS.md

 3.  for CHROME : 1) go to Menu --> More Tools --> Javascript console
                  2) Copy the script below
                  3) Paste the script into the javascript console
-                 4) Press Enter key on the keyboard. for FIREFOX : 1.
+                 4) Press Enter key on the keyboard.
+(Or an easier method is to right click on the page, click INSPECT, then CONSOLE, delete everything in console and then paste the code and press enter. for FIREFOX : 1.
 Press F12 key on the keyboard
                   2. Copy and paste the script below on the console line
                   3. then press ENTER key on the keyboard.